 2. ODW School Club or College Chapter: start an ODW club or chapter on campus that aims to educate and raise funds.
 Register your club or chapter with your school, pick a cause, set a goal for the year, create a page on our website and share.
 Ask us about our club resources and chapter curriculum!
 For more info on College Chapters click here!

 4. Community-Wide Event: just like school events, community events have the opportunity to bring entire neighborhoods and families together.
 Host a block party, partner with local businesses, or just invite the community to your school event!

 5. Long-Term Campaign: if there is an issue of extreme global poverty that your school really wants to dive deeper into, then a long-term campaign is the perfect opportunity.
 Combine any of the above ideas and go deep!

-Click here to learn how your school can become a partner.
+Contact email@example.com to learn more about how your school can sponsor a One Day's Wages cause!

 The ODW Cypress Club was created by a group of students at Cypress High School in California as a way to raise awareness and funds for extreme global poverty at their school and in their community.

 Houghton College's Global Christian Fellowship set out to learn from their professors about the Syrian refugee crisis and held a pancake fundraiser for One Day's Wages' Iraq & Syria Relief Fund.

 Charterhouse Charities Committee partnered with ODW's project with Love146 in the Philippines.

 Lakeland High School chose to partner with ODW's partner project with a child's right for their 2010 "Prairie Pig" spirit competition fundraiser.